mikosik/smooth-build/doc/tutorial.md

  those parameters.
  If some parameter is assigned explicitly more than once then algorithm fails.
- 2. For arguments without explicit assignment algorithm generates all possible set of assignments that met following criteria:
+ 2. For arguments without explicit assignment algorithm generates all possible sets of assignments that meet following criteria:
-    * each argument is assigned exactly once
+    * each argument is used in assignment exactly once
+    * each argument is assigned to parameter which type is convertible from that argument type
     * each parameter without default value is assigned exactly once
     * each parameter with default value is assigned at most once
-    * each argument is assigned to parameter which type is convertible from that argument type

  3. If there's exactly one set of assignments generated in 2. then it is chosen, otherwise algorithm fails with ambiguity.